 Depressive symptoms that persist for ≥ 2 years without remission are classified as persistent depressive disorder (PDD), a category that consolidates disorders formerly termed chronic major depressive disorder and dysthymic disorder.

 Symptoms typically begin insidiously during adolescence and may persist for many years or decades.
 The number of symptoms often fluctuates above and below the threshold for major depressive episode.

 Affected patients may be habitually gloomy, pessimistic, humorless, passive, lethargic, introverted, hypercritical of self and others, and complaining.
 Patients with PDD are also more likely to have underlying anxiety disorders Overview of Anxiety Disorders Everyone periodically experiences fear and anxiety.
-Fear is an emotional, physical, and behavioral response to an immediately recognizable external threat (eg, an intruder, a car spinning on... read more , substance use disorders Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more , or personality (ie, borderline personality) disorders Overview of Personality Disorders Personality disorders in general are pervasive, enduring patterns of thinking, perceiving, reacting, and relating that cause significant distress or functional impairment.
+Fear is an emotional, physical, and behavioral response to an immediately recognizable external threat (eg, an intruder, a car spinning on... read more , substance use disorders Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more , or personality (ie, borderline personality) disorders Overview of Personality Disorders Personality disorders in general are pervasive, enduring patterns of thinking, perceiving, reacting, and relating that cause significant distress or functional impairment.
 Personality disorders... read more .

 For diagnosis of persistent depressive disorder, patients must have had a depressed mood for most of the day for more days than not for ≥ 2 years plus ≥ 2 of the following:

 Poor appetite or overeating

 Low energy or fatigue

 Poor concentration or difficulty making decisions